Samantha Rise

 Rise also said [00:08:43] “All of a sudden, where are your AIPAC people now, a**hole?
 In November, we’ll remember!”

-The stated mission of American Israel Public Affairs Committee (AIPAC) is to “strengthen, protect and promote the U.S.-Israel relationship in ways that enhance the security of the United States and Israel.”
+The stated mission of the American Israel Public Affairs Committee (AIPAC) is to “strengthen, protect and promote the U.S.-Israel relationship in ways that enhance the security of the United States and Israel.”

 Rise said [00:00:05]: “Everyone in these streets today is Palestinian!”
 Rise also said [00:00:25]: “This is the floor not the ceiling…A boycott is the floor not the ceiling…We show up everyday in every way until Palestine is free.”